Accountability You Are Accountable. Trust Me

 Accountability for me is all about your reputation in the marketplace as someone who does what they say and not just a person who talks a good job or business because there are many of those.
 Accountability in relation to any team that you have is an absolutely vital necessity to employ.

 As a leader you must stand up and be counted and not shy away from responsibility.
 It is all about aiming for or pursuing excellence.
 You just have to do the very best that you can and more.
 But at the same time be a person of courage and standing up and admitting you were wrong, on occasions.

 There are too many cowards in our society, whether they be politicians, bankers, business people or the average Joe, that say those immortal words, ‘It’s not my fault.’
 We all have to take responsibility for our lives and what happens.

-The result was I received no censure whatsoever and that was the end of the matter.
-I did suggest (not to the judge however) that he may want to spruce up his sex life.
-Now why did the four barristers stand up for me, because basically they were against police.
+The result have I received no censure whatsoever and that was the end of the matter.
+I did suggest (not to the judge, however) that he may want to spruce up his sex life.
+Now, why did the four barristers stand up for me, because basically, they were against the police?

 Now you decide as you move on with your life, business or whatever, and ask yourself this question.
 ‘Am I fully accountable for my actions?’
 If you are, wonderful.
 If you aren’t then maybe you have some work to do in the future.